Robert Henry Cain: End of the war

 The hostilities in Europe ended on 8 May 1945, when the Allies accepted the unconditional surrender of Nazi Germany.
 There were, however, a large number of German units in Norway – one of the few places in Europe still under German control – and the Allies feared the German commander there might attempt to fight on.
 In Operation Doomsday, Cain travelled to Oslo, Norway, with the 1st Airlanding Brigade on 11 May 1945.
 Working with Milorg (the Norwegian resistance), the British took the surrender of German troops in Norway without incident, before returning to the UK on 25 August 1945.
 Having remained in the service of the South Staffordshire Regiment, Cain officially relinquished his wartime commission on 28 December 1945 and was granted the honorary rank of major.

 Later life

 Upon leaving the army, Cain went back to his pre-war occupation with Shell, living in East Asia and then West Africa.
 In 1951 he was elected to the Nigerian House of Representatives while working there.
 He returned to Britain in 1965 and settled in the Isle of Man upon his retirement.

 Family

 Cain and his wife had four children.
+His daughter, Frances Catherine Cain, was married to television presenter Jeremy Clarkson from 1993 to 2014.